-482 11 Full Copyright Notice
+454 11 Full Copyright Notice

-Copyright © Open Grid Forum (2009-2012).
+455 Copyright © Open Grid Forum (2009-2015).
 All Rights Reserved.

-This document and translations of it may be copied and furnished to others, and derivative works that comment on or otherwise explain it or assist in its implementation may be prepared, copied, published and distributed, in whole or in part, without restriction of any kind, provided that the above copyright notice and this paragraph are included on all such copies and derivative works.
-However, this document itself may not be modified in any way, such as by removing the copyright notice or references to the OGF or other organizations, except as needed for the purpose of developing Grid Recommendations in which case the procedures for copyrights defined in the OGF Document process must be followed, or as required to translate it into languages other than English.
+This document and translations of it may be copied and furnished to others, and derivative works that comment on or otherwise explain it or assist in its implementation may be prepared, copied, published and distributed, in

+458 whole or in part, without restriction of any kind, provided that the above copyright notice and this paragraph

+459 are included on all such copies and derivative works.
+However, this document itself may not be modified in 400 any way, such as by removing the copyright notice or references to the OGF or other organizations, except

+460 any way, such as by removing the copyright notice of references to the OGF of other organizations, except 461 as needed for the purpose of developing Grid Recommendations in which case the procedures for copyrights

-The limited permissions granted above are perpetual and will not be revoked by the OGF or its successors or assignees.
+- defined in the OGF Document process must be followed, or as required to translate it into languages other than English. - The limited permissions granted above are perpetual and will not be revoked by the OGF or its successors or assignees.